 As with any manicure, be sure to pay close attention to the work being done and even more importantly how your gel is being removed.

-If you have the budget and are looking for a lasting manicured look, a gel manicure is the perfect option!
+If you have the budget and are looking for a lasting manicured look, a gel manicure is a perfect option!